vega-studio/deltav/docs/API/Layers/Layers2D/imageLayer.md

 **atlas: string**

-(optional) The id of the atlas to load resources into
+(optional) The id of the atlas to load resources into.

 **rasterizationScale: number**